 I’m A Celebrity: From Tony Blackburn to Danny Miller - where are the winners now?

 The 22st series of I'm A Celebrity...
 Get Me Out of Here! isn't too far away.
 Find out how the previous victors fared after they were crowned King or Queen of the Jungle (or Castle).

 When it comes to picking winners, I’m A Celebrity… Get Me Out of Here! is one of the most unpredictable shows around.

 Cast your eye over this list of past Jungle Kings and Queens, and you’ll see that it isn’t necessarily strength, speed, or fame that makes a winner – rather a certain quality that the audience can connect with.

-Ahead of the new series which launches on ITV on Sunday, November 15, we take a look at what the 19 previous winners have got up to since they left the jungle.
+But now I'm A Celebrity is returning to its spiritual - and slightly more tropical - home.
+Ahead of the new series which launches on ITV on Sunday, 6 November, we take a look at what the 21 previous winners have got up to since they won the public vote.

 Series 1 (2002) – Tony Blackburn

 I’m a Celeb’s first-ever winner has had a chequered career since being crowned King of the Jungle.